wbeebe/julia/README.md

 A collection of Julia projects tested on macOS and Raspbian Buster 64-bit.

+## Update 21 August 2022

+Happy 90th Birthday Mom!

+Code checked to work with Julia 1.8.
+Script 14_dataframes.jl was corrected to work properly.

 ## Update 7 November 2020

 Biden Wins!
 Also, all scripts have been tested with Julia 1.5.2.